-When I first started my UCAT revision, I was often tearful and very stressed but I made it through using my own methods (combined with techniques from The Medic Portal’s UCAT Course) and in the end, I came out with a 763.
-So let me tell you about my preparation, the real test and tips you can use!
+When I first started my UCAT revision, I was often tearful and felt very stressed – but I made it through using my own methods, combined with UCAT Course techniques.
+In the end, I came out with a UCAT score of 763.
+So let me tell you about my prep, the test, and tips you can use!

-Firstly, start preparation early.
-I allowed six weeks of preparation time, which meant if I had a day where my brain decided not to work, I could just take the day off – which was majorly important in preventing me from totally losing my mind!
+My first tip is to start your UCAT preparation early.
+I allowed six weeks of preparation time.
+This meant that if I had a day where my brain decided not to work, I could just take the day off – which was important in preventing me from totally losing my mind!

-The Verbal Reasoning time limit gave me heart palpitations for all six weeks of revision.
+The Verbal Reasoning time limit worried me for all six weeks of revision.
 I remember reading the text and it just wasn’t going in.
-Reading the questions first and trying to find the keywords in a block of text with dyslexia is unrealistic (I struggle to read instructions at the best of times).
+I found that reading the questions first and trying to find the keywords in a block of text with dyslexia was unrealistic, because I struggle to read instructions at the best of times.

 Another technique is to read the opening paragraph and then the last one or the summarising line to get a feel for the tone of the text – for example, if it is critical or explanatory.

 Guess and flag!
 I often found a really wordy text about 4 or 5 stems in.
 This is designed to hold you up.
 The flag is your new best friend: leave nothing blank and guess each question before moving on, by reading and choosing one that sounds plausible.